Kaysims/Grip-Club/README.md

     * Orginally i had implemented a popup thank you when a form was submitted.
 It was dicided that this was not user friendly.
 Instead a thankyou.html page was created.
     * It was also flagged that i should change my images to webp and not leave them as a png.
     * To add a 404 page so the site.
-    * The be more discriptive the classes.
+    * To improve classes discription.

 # Bugs
 ## Bugs Fixed :